kazurayam/SortingFilesByDateTimeInContent/README.md

 Please read the source of class [`com.kazurayam.study20221030.PathComparableByContentEmailDate`](./src/main/java/com/kazurayam/study20221030/PathComparableByContentEmailDate.java) and surroundings.

 You may find this code is too complicated.
 Well, the original problem "sort text files by the content" is a complicated one, which deserves this level of complexity in solution.
-I employed many Java coding techniques which I learned from many books in the last several decades.
+I employed many Java coding techniques which I learned from many books for years.
 Enjoy.

 ## How to try